staff

 Antonio Folcarelli

-Antonio Folcarelli is a blog editor for issue 31.
-He is a junior at The College of Liberal Arts and Sciences.
-He's majoring in English with a concentration in Creative Writing.
-After graduation, he plans to continue writing for the literary community, become an English instructor, and pursue editing.
+Antonio Folcarelli is a fiction editor for Issue 32 and a blog editor for Issue 31.
+He is a junior at Barrett, The Honors College at Arizona State University.
+He's majoring in English with a concentration in Creative Writing and minoring in Philosophy.
+After graduation, he plans on earning an MFA in Creative Writing with the goal of teaching undergraduate creative writing.

 Brennie Shoup